Advertiser Disclosure

 The American Express Cobalt Card comes with a $155.88 annual fee that is paid at $12.99 per month.
 Given its premium perks, this fee is at par with what you can expect to pay for a few other premium credit cards in Canada.
 Some cardholders may find the $12.99 monthly fee easier to swallow than shelling out $155.88 at once.

-The bonus points are spread out over 12 months at 2,500 points per month.
-This is a pain in the butt if you are a credit card churner who simply wants to earn the bonus points and bail.
+The bonus points are spread out over 12 months at 1,250 points monthly.
+This is a pain if you are a credit card churner who wants to earn the bonus points and bail.

 Lastly, there is a maximum spending cap of $30,000 in purchases eligible for the 5% earn rate on food and drinks.
 This is not a big deal as the average Canadian household will likely not spend more than that within a year.